St Euphemia College: History

 Archbishop Stylianos conducted the official opening of the College on 26 February 1989.
 The college's secondary school commenced in 1993 with 31 students.
-The school now provides a comprehensive and religious education for students from Year K to Year 12.
+The school now provides a comprehensive and religious education for students from Kindergarten to Year 12.

-St. Euphemia College was established by the community to preserve the Greek Orthodox culture and ethos in the local community.
+St Euphemia College was established by the community to preserve the Greek Orthodox culture and ethos in the local community.
 The Church which is part of the College Campus, was established in 1964.
 The College belongs to the Greek Orthodox Parish and Community of Bankstown.
 According to data from the Australian Curriculum, Assessment and Reporting Authority, 54% of the students have a language background other than English.

 In 2013, St Euphemia received a $323,000 grant from the Federal Government’s Secure Schools Program "to install CCTV, fencing, intercom and Access Control".

 As of 2021, the Principal was Rev Father Mavrommatis and the school had an enrolment of approximately 610 students.